Matiari District

 GEOGRAPHICAL LIMITS

-The north borders of District Matiari meet with the District “Nawabshah”, in the East, they touch District “Sanghhar”, in the south of Matiari there is Hyderabad District and in the west River, Indus touches the borders of Matiari, which plays the basic role in the agricultural growth of this area.
+The north borders of District Matiari meet with the District “Nawabshah”, in the East, they touch District “Sanghhar”, in the south of Matiari, there is Hyderabad District, and in the west, Indus touches the borders of Matiari, which plays a basic role in the agricultural growth of this area.

 CULTURE

-The culture of Matiari is mixed; some customs are taken from Hindu culture, but as here about 95% of people are Muslims, so Islamic traditions are dominated.
-There are lots of racial groups do live in Matiari, some considerable of them are, “SAYED”,” KHASAKELY”, “MEMON”,” MALLAH”, “BHATTI”, BALOCH”, “KHOSA”, “BAGRI” and “KOLHI”.
+The culture of Matiari is mixed; some customs are taken from Hindu culture, but as here about 95% of people are Muslims, Islamic traditions are dominant.
+There are lots of racial groups do live in Matiari, some considerable of them are “SAYED”,” KHASAKELY”, “MEMON”,” MALLAH”, “BHATTI”, BALOCH”, “KHOSA”, “BAGRI”, and “KOLHI”.

 POVERTY RATE

-The poverty rate is nearly the same as that of other districts of rural Sindh.
+The poverty rate is nearly the same as that of other rural districts in Sindh.

 LITERACY RATE

-The rate of literacy is considerably high, especially in Taluka Headquarters as compared to the literacy rate of the whole country.
+The literacy rate is considerably high, especially in the Taluka Headquarters, compared to the national literacy rate.

 CROPS